-Derek Chauvin trial to resume as MMA fighter who witnessed ‘blood choke’ during George Floyd arrest returns
+Derek Chauvin trial resumes as MMA fighter who witnessed ‘blood choke’ during George Floyd arrest returns

 Donald Williams testified Monday that Chauvin had Floyd in a 'blood choke'

-The trial of Derek Chauvin, the ex-Minneapolis police officer charged in George Floyd’s death, resumes Tuesday with further testimony from an MMA fighter who witnessed Floyd’s arrest.
+The trial of Derek Chauvin, the ex-Minneapolis police officer charged in George Floyd’s death, is resuming Tuesday with further testimony from an MMA fighter who witnessed Floyd’s arrest.

 Donald Williams, 33, a wrestler and mixed martial artist who said he has worked with athletes and off-duty Minneapolis police officers, came upon Floyd's arrest while walking to the Cup Foods convenience store on May 25, 2020.

-Williams will continue his testimony – which could provide crucial insight into the potential cause of death – as both sides argue whether Floyd was killed by the officer through mechanical asphyxia or due to a heart arrhythmia exacerbated by methamphetamine and fentanyl in his system prior to the arrest.
+Williams is continuing his testimony – which could provide crucial insight into the potential cause of death – as both sides argue whether Floyd was killed by the officer through mechanical asphyxia or due to a heart arrhythmia exacerbated by methamphetamine and fentanyl in his system prior to the arrest.

 CHAUVIN TRIAL: MINNESOTA PROSECUTORS PLAY VIRAL BYSTANDER VIDEO OF GEORGE FLOYD PRESSED TO PAVEMENT